 Given the demands of the college's degree and certificate programs, the amount of material covered in classes, and the nature of the curriculum, students are required to arrive on time and remain in class for all class sessions.
 Students who miss more than a specific number of classes within a course will automatically fail that course and must repeat the entire course.
-Students who miss more than a specific number of classes throughout the 30-week, two-year, or four-year program are at risk for being suspended.
+A student who fails a course will not be permitted to continue attending the course.
 Faculty members may have established their own requirements regarding attendance.
 Refer to course guides for all such requirements.
 Students are responsible for finding out the specific requirements for each particular class and instructor.